DanRyanIrish/hexitec_simulation/README.md

-This repo is for developing software to simulate the effect of pile up in the HEXITEC detector.
+This repo is for developing software to simulate the behaviour of the HEXITEC detector system.